redshiftlogistics/redshiftlogistics.github.io/_posts/2020-04-25-manufactured-material-farm-1.md

 ![](https://cdn.discordapp.com/attachments/678270161995956225/701422998040870973/17-04-2020_10-10-35-ytacfqkg.png)

-If you have visited before you should be able to see a new entry on your left side nav menu for the "Davs Hope".
+If you have visited before you should be able to see a new entry on your left side navigation menu for "Davs Hope".
 If not then approach the planet slowly, use your detailed surface scanner to drop a probe onto the planet surface and begin your approach towards the co-ordinates 44.8180, -31.3893.

 If you haven't visited before this can take a little while to locate, this should be the one and only time you will have to locate it in this way.